Federal Direct Loans

 Interest rates will be established each year for the Direct Stafford and Direct PLUS loans for which the first disbursements is on or after July 1 through June 30 of the following year.
 To learn more about Federal Direct Loan interest and fees go to: https://studentaid.ed.gov/sa/types/loans/interest-rates#what-are-the-interest-rates-of-federal-student-loans.

 Private loans are non-federal, private student loans available from a variety of national lending institutions.
 Private student loans may be used by students who are not eligible to receive federal aid or as a supplement to federal loans.
 You have the right to borrow from the lender of your choice.
 Otis College does not have any preferred lender arrangements.
-To review the terms and conditions for private loans offered by some lenders used by Otis College students in the last three years and to apply online click here.
+To review the terms and conditions for private loans offered by some lenders used by Otis College students in the last three years click here.
 Review the Private Education Loan Selection Disclosures and Otis College Code of Conduct.

 Private student loans are credit-based.
 Therefore, if you plan to apply for a private loan, we recommend you obtain a credit report.
 Effective December 2004, all consumers may receive one free copy of their credit report annually.